kneorain/helix-lang/Compiler/Sema/RESOLUTION.md

   (`MemberLookup::ensure_filled`, IMPORTS.md §5); only a failed fill defers.
 - **Final decl -> canonical**: GenericParamDecl -> `generic_param(owner,
   index)` on the REPRESENTATIVE; alias -> expand; nominal -> arity -> args by position and name -> defaults in the PRIMARY's scope -> #12.
+A written const/volatile wraps the canonical (`qualified()`); identity keeps it.
+  Reference kinds put it on the referee.
 - **Specialization registration** (#12) via `_register_specs_in`.
 - **Structural kinds** ask the store. `[T; N]` canonicalizes only for a literal N. Dependence always flows up (`_component_ok`).